Skip to main content

 Frequently Asked Questions

-Can I notarize a sworn statement remotely using Remote Online Notarization (RON)?
+Can I notarize a sworn statement online?

 How much does it cost to notarize a sworn statement?